 #8 Thian Hock Keng Temple

-Ranking as our favorite Chinatown temple, the Thian Hock Keng Temple, is dedicated to Mazu, the Chinese sea goddess.
-Thick with incense and a peaceful escape from the chaotic street scene, it is one of the best temples in Chinatown Singapore to visit.
+Ranking as our favorite Chinatown temple, Thian Hock Ken is dedicated to Mazu, the Chinese sea goddess.
+Thick with incense it is a peaceful escape from the chaotic street scene.

 The colorful temple is one of the oldest in Singapore, completed in 1842 and made of stone, tile, wood and not a single nail.
 Detailed carvings, many of dragons, decorate the traditional rooftops.